GeekJosh/ical-generator/README.md

 # What is this fork?

-This fork strip ical-generator of all file system and server facilities, so the toold is now used simply to generate an iCal file as a string.
+This fork strips ical-generator of all file system and server facilities, so the tool is now used simply to generate an iCal file as a string.
 I've done this because I needed an easy way to generate iCal client-side.

 For installation and usage, follow the original ical-generator docs (but bear in mind that no server/filesytem operation will work - it's toString only!)